To learn more about Bark's Screen Time & Web Filtering see here.

 - How to pause the internet for a child or profile

-- How to manage a child or profile quickly
+- How to manage screen time devices

 - How to set schedules for a child or profile